K-Kamenju/python-p4-wk1-code-challenge/README.md

 Your job is to build out the Flask API to add the functionality described in the deliverables below.

+## Testing

+To test the functionality of all the endpoints please ensure to install the dependencies on both Front and Back-end then flask run and npm start on two different terminals

 ## Setup

 To download the dependencies for the frontend and backend, run: